 - Castaway Cove (campground activity pool)

-Jackson's Ridge Disk Golf
+Jackson's Ridge Disc Golf

 Pirate's Alley Nature

-Over 12,000 trees and varying vegetation was destroyed due to the high winds and tidal surge of Hurricane Katrina.
-Now, nearly seven years of new growth has changed the landscape of the trail, but still provides an excellent opportunity for guest to see nature in its most natural setting.
+Over 17,000 trees and varying vegetation were destroyed due to the high winds and tidal surge of Hurricane Katrina.
+Now, nearly eight years of new growth has changed the landscape of the trail, but still provides an excellent opportunity for guest to see nature in its most natural setting.
 This 1.8 mile, self-guided trail, encompasses many species of Oaks, Magnolia, Pines and a variety of indigenous plants and animals of the Mississippi Gulf Coast.
 A pier with a gazebo extends over Mud Bayou's canal.
 Here, visitors may spot lots unique coastal wildlife including, Brown and White Pelicans, Egrets, Osprey or feeding Blue Crabs.

-Day Use - Picnic area (CLOSED under
+Day Use - Picnic

 A large playground is available.
 It is designed to accommodate kids of all ages, from toddlers to teenagers.
 This playground is located by Pavilion 3 and includes a rock climber, 3 different swings sets, monkey-bars, multiple slides, merry-go-round, fireman's pole, and a new sphere challenge climber.